introduction

 Services are provided by midwives, GPs, nurses, health visitors, childcare and nursery workers, teachers and dentists.

-Families who need extra support can call on social workers, family support workers, occupational therapists, speech and language therapists, paediatricians, staff at Family Centres and Children’s Centres, housing workers and many, many others.
+Families who need extra support may access social workers, family support workers, occupational therapists, speech and language therapists, paediatricians, staff at Family Centres and Children’s Centres, housing workers and many, many others.

 In short: providing good early years support is a team effort, and the team is very large.